Amin-MAG/My-Notes/Distributed-Systems/Distributed-Systems-Pattern.md

 ## Leader Election

 In a distributed system, the leader election pattern ensures only one node is responsible for a specific task or resource.
 When a leader fails, the remaining nodes elect a new leader.
 Zookeeper and etcd use this pattern.
-With this pattern we can ensure consistant decision making and avoid conflicts.
+With this pattern we can ensure consistent decision making and avoid conflicts.

 ## PubSub